d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

+# Commands

-## Global Options
+## Global Optional Arguments

 This section lists all global options available.
+These options apply to ilorest as a whole and are either passed when invoking for interactive mode or can be passed  at every instance for scriptable mode.

 **-h, --help**